 Bachelor of Science in Accounting

 The demand for accounting professionals with excellent character and integrity has never been stronger.
-Lincoln's accounting curriculum is designed to prepare graduates to become a Certified Public Accountant (CPA), Certified Management Accountant (CMA) and/or Certified Internal Auditor (CIA).
-The curriculum design, small class sizes and individual instruction contribute to the success of our Accounting majors finding positions with the top public accounting firms in the nation as well as in corporate, nonprofit and government accounting positions.
+Lincoln's accounting curriculum is designed to prepare and position graduates for the Certified Public Accountant (CPA), Certified Management Accountant (CMA) and/or Certified Internal Auditor (CIA) exams.
+The curriculum design, small class sizes, and individual instruction contribute to the success of our Accounting majors finding positions with the top public accounting firms in the nation.

 The Accounting program offered by the School of Business prepares graduates for entry into all fields of accounting, including public accounting, government, industry, not-for-profit institutions, and private practice.
 This program provides a solid foundation in accounting concepts, practices, and specialized training in technical aspects of accounting combined with a broad background in business, which will enable graduates to succeed in their chosen careers.